Religion in Iran: Manichaeism

 Manichaeism was a major religion founded by the Iranian prophet Mani (Middle Persian Mānī, New Persian: مانی Mānī, Syriac Mānī, Greek Μάνης, c.
 216–274 AD) in the Sasanian Empire but has been extinct for many centuries.
 It originated in third century Mesopotamia and spread rapidly throughout North Africa to Central Asia during the next several centuries.

 Mani was a Babylonian prophet born in 216 C.E. near the city of Ctesiphon.
 Not long after his birth, Mani's father, Pattikios, heard a voice commanding him to join a communitarian sect that resided in the marshes south of the city and so he abandoned his former life and took his son with him.
 Mani grew up in the sect and occasionally experienced “revelations” meditated through an angelic figure.
 These revelations led to his increasingly disruptive behavior and he was eventually forced to leave the sect and start a new phase of his life.

 Inspired by the messages he received from the angelic figure, Mani began his missionary journeys to spread his new religion.
 Gaining the favor of the Sasanian ruler in Mesopotamia was an important factor for the early success of his work.
 Over time, Mani built a following and a number of his trusted disciples were dispatched to the West to Syria, Arabia, and Egypt and added more converts to this rapidly expanding religion.

 By the end of the third century Manichaeism reached the attention of the Roman Empire who viewed it as a “Persian aberration” with followers who were “despicable deviants”.
-Meanwhile, in Mesopotamia, rule was taken over by a new, less tolerant regime who imprisoned and executed Mani as an offender against Zoroastrian orthodoxy Consistent waves of persecution from Christians, Zoroastrians, and Muslims, Manichaeism was eventually eradicated as a formal religious affiliation within Byzantine and Islamicate realms.
+Meanwhile, in Mesopotamia, rule was taken over by a new, less tolerant regime who imprisoned and executed Mani as an offender against Zoroastrian orthodoxy.
+As a result of consistent waves of persecution from Christians, Zoroastrians, and Muslims, Manichaeism was eventually eradicated as a formal religious affiliation within Byzantine and Islamicate realms.

 Manichaeism taught an elaborate dualistic cosmology describing the struggle between a good, spiritual world of light, and an evil, material world of darkness.